What is travel Insurance?

-Nevertheless, Nepal does have her own problems.
-It’s unique landscape means that it is not an entirely safe destination.
+Nevertheless, Nepal does have its own problems.
+Its unique landscape means that it is not an entirely safe destination.
 Travel insurance is essential.
 One major thing to consider is that many travel insurance policies will only cover you up to 4000m in altitude.
-For many of the more popular treks such as the Everest Base camp Trek or the Annapurna Circuit Trek you will need travel insurance that will cover treks that go over 5000m.
+For many of the more popular treks, such as the Everest Base Camp Trek or the Annapurna Circuit Trek, you will need travel insurance that will cover treks that goes over 5000m.

-When obtaining insurance be sure to ask that your specific activity and your altitude is covered.
+When obtaining insurance, be sure to ask that your specific activity and your altitude are covered.
 Trekking in Nepal is not for everyone.
 It is a strenuous activity that involves risk.
 You should carefully evaluate the implications of your security and safety before deciding to travel to Nepal.

-Its ok to keep your fingers crossed but keeping your eyes closed could be a mistake.
-It is normal for things to go wrong on a vacation.
-You could fall ill or it could have an unexpected accident.
-Somebody might steal your money or luggage, your visit might be cancelled or cut short through injury or illness, and your family may need to fly out to be with you if there is a serious incident.
+It's ok to keep your fingers crossed, but keeping your eyes closed could be a mistake.
+It is normal for things to go wrong on vacation.
+You could fall ill or have an unexpected accident.
+Somebody might steal your money or luggage; your visit might be cancelled or cut short through injury or illness; and your family may need to fly out to be with you if there is a serious incident.
 Travel insurance covers all these risks and more.

-Following a concentrated period of unrest and armed conflict, the political and security situation still remains fragile and volatile in Nepal.
+Following a concentrated period of unrest and armed conflict, the political and security situation in Nepal remains fragile and volatile.
 Visitors to Nepal ought to maintain a high degree of personal security awareness at all times.

-It not surprising that Nepal is one of the most popular destinations for those wishing to take a prolonged trip.
-Thankfully, long stay holidays are becoming more accessible for individuals who once could not get away.
-It is now more popular for individuals to take prolonged career breaks and employers are more likely to be flexible and make sufficient arrangements for such plans to be accommodated.
-Pensioners are also more likely to be taking long stay holidays, as are graduates who would like to chill out before they embark into an intense environment of work and challenges.
+It is not surprising that Nepal is one of the most popular destinations for those wishing to take a prolonged trip.
+Thankfully, long-stay holidays are becoming more accessible for individuals who once could not get away.
+It is now more popular for individuals to take prolonged career breaks, and employers are more likely to be flexible and make sufficient arrangements for such plans to be accommodated.
+Pensioners are also more likely to be taking long-stay holidays, as are graduates who would like to chill out before they embark on an intense environment of work and challenges.

 The decision to travel is the sole responsibility of the traveler.
-Also, the traveler is responsible for his or her own personal safety, including which insurance policy they chose.
-Long stay travel / holiday policies for Nepal are often quoted with a vast number of different add-ons to suit your specific requirements when traveling to Nepal; such as adventure policies, extreme sports, winter sports cover, valuables cover etc. For this reason, it is suggested that you conduct a detailed review of all the possible long stay travel / holiday insurance policy providers prior to your departure from your home country.
+Also, the traveler is responsible for his or her own personal safety, including which insurance policy they choose.
+Long-stay travel and holiday policies for Nepal are often quoted with a vast number of different add-ons to suit your specific requirements when traveling to Nepal, such as adventure policies, extreme sports, winter sports cover, valuables cover, etc. For this reason, it is suggested that you conduct a detailed review of all the possible long-stay travel and holiday insurance policy providers prior to your departure from your home country.

-Ensure that you think ahead in detail about what you might be doing whilst in Nepal so that any potential activities have been included in your long stay travel / holiday insurance policy.
+Ensure that you think ahead in detail about what you might be doing while in Nepal so that any potential activities have been included in your long-stay travel or holiday insurance policy.